 A diagnostic vascular ultrasound also shows the blood flowing through your vessels.
 The team at Goldman Vein Institute calculates the speed of your blood cells as they flow.

 The team at Goldman Vein Institute might recommend a diagnostic vascular ultrasound for one of several purposes.
-If you have symptoms of some type of venous insufficiency, they might recommend a diagnostic vascular ultrasound to measure:
+If you have symptoms of some type of venous insufficiency, they might recommend a diagnostic vascular ultrasound to:

-A diagnostic vascular ultrasound can help the Goldman Vein Institute team diagnose atherosclerosis, aneurysms, varicose veins, inflammatory conditions, and more.
+A diagnostic vascular ultrasound can help the Goldman Vein Institute team diagnose venous insufficiency, varicose veins, phlebitis, blood clots, and more.

-When you arrive at Goldman Vein Institute for your diagnostic vascular ultrasound, you’ll lay down on an examination table.
+When you arrive at Goldman Vein Institute for your diagnostic vascular ultrasound, you will be expected to stand for 30 minutes during the test.
 Your provider applies gel to your skin in the area that they’ll examine using the ultrasound.
 The gel allows the ultrasound device to glide smoothly across your skin and create a clear image on the screen.

 Using the handheld device, your provider places pressure on the examination area of your arm or leg.
 They record information about your blood flow as they watch on a screen.
 Once the test is finished, they clean your skin to remove the gel.